What is a Lifetime ISA (LISA)?

 Transfer money from other ISAs or Savings

 If you have other savings or ISAs that are not performing as well as you would like, you could consider moving that money into your LISA.
-If you’ve already started saving for your first home in a Help To Buy ISA, you can transfer that into a LISA during the 2017/18 tax year, and receive the 25% government bonus on those funds too.
+If you’ve already started saving for your first home in a Help To Buy ISA, you can transfer that into a LISA during the 2019/2020 tax year, and receive the 25% government bonus on those funds too.
+Any transfer from a Help To Buy ISA will however count towards your annual £4,000 limit.
 Before you do this, it’s important that you ask your existing providers if there will be any penalties or loss of interest from your existing savings or ISAs.
 Remember you can only contribute up to £4,000 in each tax year to your LISA.

 Your partner may also hold a Lifetime ISA